Bingen Marina

 Boater Education

-The card (shown at right) is issued by the Washington State Parks and Recreation Commission and costs Ten Dollars ($10.00).
-It is valid for the life of the holder.
-Additional information about obtaining a Boater Education Card and other details on the Mandatory Boating Safety Education Program can be found on the Washington State Parks web site.
+Cover of Adventures in Boating Washington Handbook Don't forget!
+Washington State law requires all boaters twelve (12) years of age and older to pass a boating safety exam before operating any powerboat of fifteen (15) horsepower or greater in Washington State waters.
+The card is issued by the Washington State Parks and Recreation Commission and valid for the life of the holder.
+Additional information about boating in Washington State including obtaining a Boater Education Card, reporting a boating accident, and can be found on the Washington State Parks web site.

-More information on boating in Washington state can be found in the Adventures in Boating–Washington–Handbook and A Clean Boater's Handbook.
-These excellent booklets cover everything you need to know about operating watercraft in Washington waters including dangers, equipment requirements, floatation devices, fueling, navigational markers, pump-out locations, tax and title requirements, tidal charts, and waste management.
-They are available through the Washington State Department of Printing for a small fee.
+The Adventures in Boating Washington Handbook covers everything you need to know about operating watercraft in Washington State waters including dangers, equipment requirements, floatation devices, fueling, navigational markers, pump-out locations, tax and title requirements, tidal charts, and waste management.
+The handbook is also available for several E-book readers and a hardcopy version is available through the Washington State Department of Printing for a small fee.